20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Search for a halo-like excess

 \subsection{Examination of systematic uncertainties}

-Here, we examine systematic uncertainties concerning the evidence for the halo-like excess on the following points: (1) uncertainties in the Fermi bubble template, (2) treatment of point sources, (3) model parameters and number of free components in GALPROP, and (4) halo-like excess search using the {\it Fermi} LAT standard background model (GIEM) as the reference.
+Here, systematic uncertainties concerning the evidence for the halo-like excess are examined on the following points: (1) fit analysis divided into four quadrants, (2) uncertainties in the Fermi bubble template, (3) treatment of point sources, (4) model parameters and number of free components in GALPROP, and (5) halo-like excess search using the {\it Fermi} LAT standard background model (GIEM) as the reference.